 Get close.
 Don’t move so far back when trying to shoot a subject.
 Get close, forget about trying to include surrounding background in focus.
 This makes the photo flat.
 The closer you move to your subject, the more it stands out.
 Remember, you are working on a masterpiece, not a typical tourist shot.
 So now it’s up to you, practice these tips and see if your photography skills improve dramatically.
 If you want to continue learning, Universal Class offers free photography classes on this website: Photography 101 Beginner to Intermediate; Digital Photography 101, and Photography with the iPhone.

-Ready for virtual workshop number 3?
+Ready for online workshop number 3?

 We all used to draw as kids.
 It was natural back then, no matter if you used crayons, a stick, or your finger on a steamy window.
 But then you might have noticed that some children drew better than you.
 What you drew suddenly didn’t measure up in your mind.
 Eventually, you may have given up on drawing, your inner critic too loud to ignore.